 Gas lines can begin to show signs that they need to be replaced, and as a homeowner you should be on the lookout for these signs in order to avoid any potential disasters.

-One of the most obvious signs that a gas line needs to be repaired or replaced is if you can detect damage on the line itself.
+One of the most obvious signs that you need gas line repair is if you can detect damage on the line itself.
 You should regularly inspect the gas lines on your property to ensure that they are in good shape.

 In order to avoid having unnecessary close calls, give us a call immediately if you notice any damage to a gas line.
 Even if the damage seems superficial, in time the weakened pipe will develop a leak that will release gas into your home.